mollie/laravel-cashier-mollie/docs/06-customer.md

 # Customer

-## Updating Customer payment method
+## Updating customer payment method

 For updating a customer's payment mandate, use `updatePaymentMethod` on the billable instance.
 In order to authorize a new mandate, the customer will be redirected to Mollie's checkout to perform a minimal payment.